Headless Drupal 8 for gnarly flexibility

 In the simplest terms, on a headless Drupal site, the user is not actually interacting with Drupal, but with a front-end framework.
-This solution left Boreal’s options wide opened on the front-end while providing an extremely stable CMS solution on the back-end.
-Development and design were able to happen quickly.
+This solution left Boreal’s options wide open on the front-end while providing an extremely stable CMS solution on the back-end.
+Development and design for each subsequent site were, in turn, much faster.

 A headless Drupal solution offered a powerful and flexible solution that allowed for websites to be spun-up quickly, something Drupal 8 is capable of alone.
 But in this case, a headless allowed more customization for the client.
 Boreal Mountain Resort is part of a large system of 17 ski areas.
 By going headless we will be able to develop an unlimited number of sites under the framework, using the same codebase on the frontend.